-These seemingly simple mistakes can cause huge problems in deployments; such as causing systems to crash, causing unexpected breaks in other areas of the software, or causing builds being sent to the wrong environment.
+These seemingly simple mistakes can cause huge problems in deployments, such as causing systems to crash, causing unexpected breaks in other areas of the software, or causing builds being sent to the wrong environment.
 This causes frustrations and time-consuming fixes for the developers, as well as loss of productivity for other areas of the company.
 In addition, when software is not working due to a deployment failure, this can result in unhappy end-users of the software.

-DevOps tools allows you to automate the deployment process rather than rely on manual deployment.
+DevOps tools allow you to automate the deployment process rather than rely on manual deployment.
 Automating the process reduces the risk of human error by making sure issues are resolved, Approval Gates have been completed, and the deployment environment is defined before the software is sent out to production.
-Humans will no longer have to catch small mistakes within a build because the tools will do this automatically; reducing the risk of deployment failures.
+Humans will no longer have to catch small mistakes within a build because the tools will do this automatically, reducing the risk of deployment failures.

 Lack of Communication and Approval

 In manual deployments, a lack of communication can easily cause deployments to fail.
 When humans are responsible for tracking their work or obtaining necessarily authorization, there is a lot of room for error.
 For example, if someone resolves an issue on the software without documenting the change, another developer could believe that the issue has not yet been fixed and attempt to make the fix themselves.
 This could cause other parts of the software to break during their attempts to resolve a non-existent issue.
 Additionally, if there is no approval process in place, developers can easily deploy builds before they are ready to go out.